WELCOME TO

 The museum and the pavilion in the clay pit are accessible with a pram.

-Baby changing facilities are next to the toilets.
+You will find baby changing facilities next to the toilets.

 Dogs